 On this page

 API keys are necessary to work with Algolia.
 They give you code-level access to your account, data, and index settings.
-Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you need to provide a valid API key.
+Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you need to use a valid API key.